 This work does not contain any specialized content.

-Expert knowledge or thorough knowledge of the field is unnecessary to understand it.
+Expert knowledge or thorough knowledge of the field is unnecessary to understand.
 Almost any professional translator can handle the task.

 Technical terms, dialects, and slang may still appear in the text.
 Yet, most people can comprehend it with little research and effort.

 Information about products and services that are standard in business.
-The reports on non-technical topics, social media content, and website content are included.
+The reports on non-technical topics, social media, and website content are included.
 These are incorporated into this category.

 (ii) Specialized translator